 In this book, psychologists Dr. Henry Cloud and Dr. John Townsend show how healthy relationships within a small group offer the ideal environment for personal growth.
-They dispel common, unspoken sentiment that maturity and wisdom happen largely as the result of communing with God alone, striving for growth in a vacuum, divorced from daily life and fellow Christians.
+They dispel the common, unspoken sentiment that maturity and wisdom happen largely as the result of communing with God alone, striving for growth in a vacuum, divorced from daily life and fellow Christians.

 They also offer insight into the processes that support and compel growth along with specific guidance for leaders in starting and maintaining a healthy group.
-The duo explain how group members can give and receive love, acceptance, encouragement, and support in a safe setting.
+The duo explains how group members can give and receive love, acceptance, encouragement, and support in a safe setting.
 But they point out that Christian love doesn’t stop at extending comfort: it also pushes people to make necessary life changes and pursue meaningful challenges.

 Cloud and Townsend give specific guidance on dealing with real situations and real people.
 They discuss how to maintain the right balance between grace and truth.
-In addition, they cover the nitty-gritty of dealing with difficult people, such as the narcissists, overly needy, and dominating talkers — all of whom can wreck the small group experience.
+In addition, they cover the nitty-gritty of dealing with difficult people, such as the narcissists, overly needy, and dominating talkers — all of whom can wreck the small-group experience.
 Their methods are suitable for all types of groups with varying dynamics and purposes.

-Making Small Groups Work encapsulates how I believe God works in community to bring about transformation and positive change.
+Making Small Groups Work encapsulates how I believe God works in the community to bring about transformation and positive change.
 There are many lessons but here are ones that stand out to me:

 Real, steady involvement in a healthy, functioning small group can change a person’s life — whether the group is involved in a recreational interest, like hiking; service, such as preparing meals for community members; a topic, such as parenting; or Bible study only.
 The content discussed is important but change and growth happen as a result of the conversations, the (friendly but firm) confrontations, the challenges, and the comfort given and received.